Langhorns

+Langhorns is an instrumental surf music band from Lund, Sweden.
 The band is strongly influenced by surf music and Latin music.
 Some of their music has been used on Nickelodeon's cartoon SpongeBob SquarePants and on the TV series Sex and the City.
 They are also featured in the Swedish horror film Frostbiten.

-So far, they've released three albums on Bad Taste Records label:
+So far, they've released four albums on the Bad Taste Records label: